-- 610.3 A1 Examples of corporate finance services that might create a self-review or advocacy threat include: - Assisting an audit client in developing corporate strategies. - Identifying possible targets for the audit client to acquire. - Advising on disposal transactions. - Assisting in finance raising transactions. - Providing structuring advice. - Providing advice on the structuring of a corporate finance transaction or on financing arrangements that will directly affect amounts that will be reported in the financial statements on which the firm will express an opinion. - 610.3 A2 Factors that are relevant in evaluating the level of such threats created by providing corporate finance services to an audit client include: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the financial statements. - The extent to which: - The outcome of the corporate finance advice will directly affect amounts recorded in the financial statements. - The amounts are material to the financial statements. - Whether the effectiveness of the corporate finance advice depends on a particular accounting treatment or presentation in the financial statements and there is doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework. - 610.3 A3 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats.
+- 610.3 A1 Providing corporate finance services to an audit client might create a self-review threat when there is a risk that the results of the services will affect the accounting records or the financial statements on which the firm will express an opinion.
+Such services might also create an advocacy threat. - Factors that are relevant in identifying self-review or advocacy threats created by providing corporate finance services to an audit client, and evaluating the level of such threats include: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the financial statements. - The extent to which: - The outcome of the corporate finance advice will directly affect amounts recorded in the financial statements. - The outcome of the corporate finance service might have a material effect on the financial statements.